Saturday, December 22, 2018

 39 In those days Mary set out and went with haste to a Judean town in the hill country, 40 where she entered the house of Zechariah and greeted Elizabeth.
 41 When Elizabeth heard Mary’s greeting, the child leaped in her womb.
 And Elizabeth was filled with the Holy Spirit 42 and exclaimed with a loud cry, “Blessed are you among women, and blessed is the fruit of your womb.
 43 And why has this happened to me, that the mother of my Lord comes to me?
 44 For as soon as I heard the sound of your greeting, the child in my womb leaped for joy.
 45 And blessed is she who believed that there would be a fulfillment of what was spoken to her by the Lord.”

-For Barth, this passage leads to a discussion of Mary as representing humanity in receiving the gift of the Son.
-He is willing to go there, even wondering why Mary is the one chosen as a female in contrast to the male, especially since the story of the birth of Jesus excludes a male role.
+This passage leads to a discussion of Mary as representing humanity in receiving the gift of the Son.
+We need to be willing to go there, even wondering why Mary is the one chosen as a female in contrast to the male, especially since the story of the birth of Jesus excludes a male role.
 Both God and humanity are involved, and thus, the story says something about the role of humanity.
-Yet, he wants to avoid any trace of Mariology.
-The story does not mean, in typical Barth fashion, that humanity has openness toward the work of God.
-He stresses that behind wicked human history there is still hidden a good human being, worthy of communion with the divine.
-For him, no plane exists upon which the meeting between God and humanity can be possible or real except in virtue of the mystery of the divine mercy.
-He stresses that for the Protestant reformers, Mary had no more aptitude for God than other human being did.
-He rejects any notion of the goodness of the creature and its capacity for God.[3]
+The story suggests that humanity has openness toward the work of God.
+Behind wicked human history there is still hidden a good human being, worthy of communion with the divine.
+It suggests a plane of human existence upon which the meeting between God and humanity is possible or real, although we must think of it theologically as the result of prevenient grace, the operation of the ever-present and life-giving Spirit, and therefore in virtue of the mystery of the divine mercy.
+Thus, to disagree with the early Protestant reformers, Mary has no more aptitude for God than does any other human being, but she also has no less.
+We can still think of the goodness of the creature and its capacity for God due to the source of all life in God, thereby sustained by the on-going creative and transforming work of God.[4]

 Throughout the story, Luke wants us to think of whether we would respond with the faith Mary has had.
 We might even think of Mary as representing the potential in every human being to respond to God with such faith.
 Mary is not passive in this story.
 She has had to respond.